ArindamHore-Student/AyurVeda/README.md

 - [shadcn/ui](https://ui.shadcn.com/)
 - [Lucide Icons](https://lucide.dev/)

-## Deployment

-### Deploying to Vercel with SQLite

-This project is configured to use SQLite for both local development and Vercel deployment, which simplifies the setup process.

-1. **Prepare for deployment**:
+## Important Notes About SQLite

-   - SQLite database files are automatically created and managed
+- SQLite is a file-based database that works well for development and small applications
-   - No need for external database services
-   - Push your changes to GitHub:
-     ```bash
-     git add .
-     git commit -m "Ready for Vercel deployment"
-     git push
-     ```

-2. **Import to Vercel**:
-   - Go to [Vercel](https://vercel.com/) and sign in
-   - Click "Add New" → "Project"
-   - Import your GitHub repository
-   - Configure your project:
-     - Framework Preset: Next.js
-     - Environment Variables:
-       - `NEXTAUTH_SECRET`: A secure random string
-       - `NEXTAUTH_URL`: Your production URL (e.g., https://your-app.vercel.app)
-       - `GEMINI_API_KEY`: Your Google Gemini API key (if using AI features)

-3. **Deploy**:
-   - Click "Deploy"
-   - Vercel will build and deploy your application automatically

-4. **Important Notes About SQLite on Vercel**:
-   - SQLite databases on Vercel are **read-only** in production
-   - The database is created during build time
+- The database file is stored at `prisma/dev.db`
-   - You can pre-seed your database during the build phase, which is done via the `postinstall` script
-   - Changes made during runtime won't persist between deploys or serverless function invocations
+- All data is stored locally on your machine
 - This approach is suitable for:
+  - Development environments
+  - Personal projects
-     - Demo applications
+  - Small-scale applications
-     - Content-focused sites that rarely change data
-     - Applications where data persistence is not critical

-5. **For Production Applications**:
+  - Demonstrations

-   - For production applications that need to frequently write data, consider:
+- For production applications that need to handle significant user load, consider:
+  - Migrating to a more robust database like PostgreSQL
-     - Using a managed database service (PostgreSQL on Neon, Supabase, etc.)
+  - Using a managed database service (Neon, Supabase, etc.)
-     - Implementing a more robust data persistence strategy

-6. **Continuous Deployment**:
-   - Vercel will automatically deploy new changes when you push to your main branch